MALTS: Matching After Learning to Stretch: Experiments

 \section{Experiments}

-In this section, we discuss and compare the performance of MALTS with other competing methods on a few different simulation setups with continuous covariates, discrete covariates and mixed (continuous+discrete) covariates.
-Lastly, we demonstrate MALTS performance for estimating ATE on LaLonde's NSW and PSID-2 data samples \citep{lalonde}.
+In this section, we discuss and compare the performance of MALTS with other competing methods on a few different simulation setups with continuous covariates, discrete covariates and mixed (continuous and discrete) covariates.
+Lastly, we demonstrate MALTS performance for estimating ATE on LaLonde's NSW and PSID-2 data samples \citep{lalonde,dehejia_wahba_nonexp}.

-MALTS performs an $\eta$-fold honest causal inference procedure.
-We execute a stratified splitting of the observed samples $\mathcal{S}_n$ into $\eta$ equal parts such that each part has similar ratio of treated to control units.
-For each fold, we use one of the $\eta$ partitions as training set $\mathcal{S}_{tr}$ (not used for matching) and rest of the $\eta-1$ partitions as the estimation set $\mathcal{S}_{est}$.
-Using the output from each of the $\eta$-folds, we calculate the average estimated CATE for each unit, average estimated distance metric and a weighted unified matched group for each unit $s_i \in \mathcal{S}_n$.
+MALTS performs an $\eta$-fold honest causal inference procedure with the estimator $\phi$ inside each matched group being linear regression.
+We split the observed samples $\mathcal{S}_n$ into $\eta$ equal parts such that the ratio of treated to control units in each part is similar.
+For each fold, we use one of the $\eta$ partitions as the training set $\mathcal{S}_{tr}$ (not used for matching) and the rest of the $\eta-1$ partitions as the estimation set $\mathcal{S}_{est}$.
+Using the output from each of the $\eta$ folds, we calculate the estimated CATE for each unit (averaged across folds), estimated distance metric (averaged across folds) and a weighted unified matched group for each unit $s_i \in \mathcal{S}_n$.
 The weight of each matched unit $s_k$ corresponds to the number of times a particular unit $s_k$ was in the matched group of unit $s_i$ across the $\eta-1$ constructed matched groups.
 Here, $\eta$ was chosen to be 5 in our experiments.

 For interpretability, we let $\mathcal{M}_c$ be a diagonal matrix, which allows stretches of the continuous covariates.
-(Note that $\mathcal{M}_d$ is always diagonal.)
+(Note that $\mathcal{M}_d$, which is the stretch matrix over discrete covariates, is always set to be diagonal.)
 This way, the magnitude of an entry in $\mathcal{M}_c$ or $\mathcal{M}_d$ provides the relative importance of the indicated covariate for the causal inference problem.

-We further analyzed strategies for variance estimation for MALTS, performance under limited overlap between the covariates distribution of treated and control groups, and sensitivity to unobserved confounding shown in Appendix~B.
+We further analyzed strategies for variance estimation for MALTS in Section~\ref{sec:coverage}, and performance under limited overlap between the covariates distribution of treated and control groups, and sensitivity to unobserved confounding.
+Detailed results are shown in \ref{sec:appendixB}.

+The main results of these experiments are that \textbf{MALTS' performance is on par with existing state-of-the-art methods for causal inference}, including black box methods. \textbf{MALTS tends to have fairly consistent performance, even if the training set is fairly small or the number of irrelevant covariates is large}.
+Further, \textbf{MALTS provides interpretable distance metrics and matched groups} that black box machine learning methods do not provide.